PaloAltoNetworks/prismacloud-api-python/README.md

 ```

 **pc-compliance-copy.py**
+- NOTE: This has been replaced by built in functioanlity.
+Use the built in clone function for this purpose.
 - Use this to copy an existing Compliance Standard (and related requirements and sections) into a new Compliance Standard.
 - It will copy the entire specified standard into the new standard name specified.
 Please use the -policy switch to also attempt to add the newly copied standard to all of the existing standards attached policies.
 - If you would like to also add a label to a policy object with the new compliance name, use the -label switch.
 This will add a label to any policy attached (must be used witht he -policy switch, otherwise it will be ignored).